ViralTexts/gtr-clusters/clusters/18520811-sn84026897-BuildingOnTheSand.md

 ## [From _Western Reserve chronicle._](https://chroniclingamerica.loc.gov/lccn/sn84028385/1866-04-11/ed-1/seq-1)

 #### 1866-04-11 &middot; Warren, Ohio

 <table style="width: 100%;"><tr><td style="width: 50%">

-ut place not all your hope and trust
+lace not all your hope and trust
 In what the deep mine brings;
 We cannot live on yellow dust
 Unmixed with other things ;